Does a turkey stall when smoking? The correct answer

 Frequently asked questions

-yes, if you are not experienced with smoking turkey , then it can hit stall around 160F. usually turkey dont stall , but if it is not smoked correctly then it can stall at any given temperature .
+yes, if you are not experienced with smoking turkey, then it can hit stall around 160F.

-but if you maintain the temperature high enough , then usually you can skip this period entirely or get passed it in 10 to 20 minutes.
+But if you maintain the temperature high enough, then you can skip this period entirely or get passed it in 10 to 20 minutes.

-best temperature to smoke it is higher than the stall temperature.
+the best temperature to smoke is higher than the stall temperature.

 Conclusion